rubygeek/clojure-recipe-api/README.md

 ## Usage

-create a database and user in postgresql:
+create a database and user in postgresql on command line:
 ```clj
 createdb recipes
 ```